Miss Grand Italy: History

 Before the franchise acquiring of the current Italian national director Giuseppe Puzio in 2019, Italy has ever sent its representatives to compete at the Miss Grand international three times, including Katarina Chabrecekova in 2013, Maria Grazia Murazzani in 2015, and Martina Corrias in 2016.
 However, all mentioned representatives have been appointed to the position by different licensees.
-The inaugural edition of Miss Grand Italy was held under the leadership of Puzio in Benevento on 10 September and was broadcast nationwide via the Italian Satellite television channel, Sky Italia N° 180, in which Mirea Sorrentino from Pompeii was announced the winner, outclassing 39 other finalists, and the contest has been held annually since then.
+The inaugural edition of Miss Grand Italy was held under the leadership of Puzio in Benevento on 10 September and was broadcast nationwide via the Italian Satellite television channel, Sky Italia N° 180, in which Mirea Sorrentino from Pompei was announced the winner, outclassing 39 other finalists, and the contest has been held annually since then.

 The national organizer has been franchising the regional competitions to individual agencies since their first edition in 2019, twelve regions held their regional pageants to select the national finalists for the first national edition, including Sicilia, Calabria, Basilicata, Campania, Molise, Lazio, Umbria, Marche, Trentino-Alto Adige, Veneto, Lombardia, and Sardegna.
 In 2020, due to the COVID-19 pandemic, the national participants was dropped to 24.